terrytaylorbonn/terrytaylorbonn.github.io/index.md

 ZiptieAI.com was created in 2024 originally to document my work on Ukrainian style ziptie'd AI drones.
 The site now focuses on AI.
 It is now not only a tool to organize my thoughts and work, but also to help others learn AI hands-on ASAP.

 *Note: The page and section numbering (such as "2b Models", "3b Projects") will be fixed in the future.
-I've reorganized this site many times, resulting in temporary "patch" numbering (b,c,...) for many pages and section headings.
-GPT remembers previous topics for weeks, and the numbering appears in docx files, so not changing the numbering avoids a lot of confusion.*
+Not changing section numbering (often) avoids a lot of confusion.*

 <br>

 Top level pages *(see also the **[Wiki](https://github.com/terrytaylorbonn/auxdrone/wiki)** and other links in the footer)*.

 - **[Mission](/0-mission/)**.
-ZiptieAI explains (with demos) **the mechanics of how binary-computation-based AI really works**.
+ZiptieAI gives you what you need learn AI hands-on ASAP.
 - **[QS](/0-qs/)**.
 Hands-on tour of low-level core AI functionality.
 - **[Concepts](/0b-demos/)**.
 Core concepts learned form the QS.
 - [1 Drones](/1-drones/).
 ZiptieAI started out as a site about AI drones.
 - **[2 NNs](/2_models/)**.
 NNs (CNNs, TFs) are the core of AI "intelligence".
 - **[2b Models](/2b_models/)**.
-AI NNs are usually packaged into an AI model that has an API. <!-- Fine-tuning, local models, deployment, RAG, and model serving. -->
+AI NNs are usually packaged into AI models that have an API. <!-- Fine-tuning, local models, deployment, RAG, and model serving. -->
 - **[3 Agents](/3_agents/)**.
 Agents provide reliable workflows that use models as helpful assistants.
 - **[3b Projects](/3.3-ai-projects/)**.
 Real world AI project demos.
 - [4 Resources](/4_resources/).